Amirfarhad-Nilizadeh/RGB-Image-Steganography-by-Matrix-Pattern-Approach/README.md

 # RGB-Image-Steganography-by-Matrix-Pattern-Approach

 In the Hiding Phase the main function is MP_Main_Function.
-For Runing the main function the below functions shoud be in the same folder:
+For Runing the main function the below functions shoud be in the same folder:<br />

-*MP_Generation
+*MP_Generation <br />
 *MP_Generation_for_orderblocks
 *Null_Matrix
 *Preprocessing_algorithm